★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 Science today is completely different from science a decade ago.
 Furthermore, both to the establishment and the individuals, the knowledge sets forming each basis are constantly shifting to include new information, both a strength and a flaw of science.
 By understanding the dissonance, some groups can choose to suppress information that would lead other groups to wildly different conclusions from each of their bases.

 One last difference is that, for the most part, the knowledge that forms a religion’s basis won’t change.
-This makes them more susceptible to changing cultural conditions than science, which can adapt.
+This makes them both more and less resillient to changing cultural conditions than science, which ostensibly can adapt.
 Yet, it also makes a person’s basis formed from a religion a bit easier to understand.
 They are likely to share much of that basis with other believers.
 Or they could; obviously it’s best not to label anyone.
 Every person is an individual.
-And I feel like I should note that it’s incredibly shitty to contort someone’s religious based views against them.
+And I should note that it is horrible to contort someone’s religious views against them.
 If I have ever done that to you, I am so incredibly sorry.

-Because the belief systems extrapolated from a basis can rapidly change in many ways upon the introduction of new knowledge, it’s complex to predict how those beliefs will change.
-If you can reliably do so, you can capture opportunity and reduce risk.
+Because an individual’s personal system of belief that is extrapolated from a basis can rapidly change in many ways upon the introduction of new knowledge, it’s complex to predict how those beliefs will change.
+If you can reliably do so, you can capture opportunity and reduce risk in business and politics.
 If you can control how information is published, disseminated or interpreted, you can control how opportunity and risk are signaled within the system.
-Larger religious organizations suffer some of the same flaws as well, where people try to acquire power.
+Larger religious organizations suffer some of the same flaws as science in this regard, where people try to contort publication of information to acquire or preserve power.
 Both science and religion can be misused, yet I think science has the propensity for being misused in subtle, hard to control ways.

 Atheism has a myriad of philosophic consequences for ethics, morality and public policy.
-The conclusions stemming from atheism include that it is unfair to base policy decisions on religion and that it is misguided to judge others on religious beliefs (hypocritical for some atheists).
+The conclusions stemming from atheism include that it is unfair to base policy decisions on religion and that it is misguided to judge others on religious beliefs.
+This is hypocritical because atheism itself is a belief system.
+From a Hegelian perspective on metaphysics, it is the minimalist belief system.
 These consequential beliefs are reached solely by believing that there is no god.
 Quite simply, atheism is an ideology.

 But, if you would argue that “atheism is the absence of any beliefs,” I would say that is false.
 Atheism requires the belief that there are no god(s) – this is a belief in itself.
 Therefore, regardless of the philosophic conclusions that one may reach from this single belief, atheism is still a belief system.

 And a very shifty belief system at that.
-Since atheism attests that because it is composed of no beliefs, the philosophy of atheism appears to be irreproachable.
+Since atheism attests that it is composed of no beliefs and is therefore not a belief system, the philosophy of atheism appears to be irreproachable.
 This would make atheism moreso the inversion of a religion.
 A religion where the the handful of adherents seek to dismantle, disempower and destroy all other religions, while maintaining rhetorical invulnerability through statements like “atheism is not a religion,” “atheism is not an ideology,” and “atheism is not a belief system.”

 And after zealot-level atheists have dismantled other religions, they do not replace it with anything, for they do not and cannot understand the value of religion.
-This is disheartening, since it is so capable of accumulating and propagating transgenerational wisdom.
+This is disheartening, since atheism, in itself, is incapable of accumulating and propagating transgenerational wisdom.
 Atheism completely lacks those mechanisms.
-So does science, outside the educational system, which is specialized.
+So does science, outside the educational system, which is specialized towards the development of secular knowledge.
 This corrodes some cultures that blindly march on, oblivious to the successive demoralization of each generation.
-They see it all around them:
+We can see this demoralization all around us:

 ⊅ People are easily distracted from their dreams and goals